kiwizu3/asgmnt-001/README.md

 # React + TypeScript + Vite

+This is the Live Link: https://asgmnt-001.vercel.app/

+Note: There's an issue with the Vercel Deployment for React Vite installations : [Link Here](https://medium.com/@mfaeeshabbir/solving-reload-issues-in-vite-react-apps-on-vercel-and-netlify-6dfd8265f439)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: